 - Secondly, place the powdered aspirin in a clean glass and set it aside

 - Thirdly, cut the lemon in half and squeeze the juice

 - Finally, with the help of a spoon, mix the lemon juice with the powdered aspirin.
 Then, add a little water to form a thick paste

 How to apply

-- Now, take the pumice stone and carefully scrub the affected areas to remove the hard skin.
+- Now, take the pumice stone and carefully scrub the affected areas to remove the corns

 Tips for best results

-To keep your feet healthy and looking great, and avoid the appearance of hard skin, we recommend you to:
+To keep your feet healthy and looking great, and avoid the appearance of corns, we recommend you to: